-9. Or, go for chic angles and multiple levels
+14. Or, go for chic angles and multiple levels

 Another way to make levels feel effortless in your plot is to use sleek paving throughout.
-Here, two small patches of lawn look crisp and clean against the surrounding grey stone, which carries the eye across different heights.
+Here, two small patches of lawn look crisp and clean against the surrounding gray stone, which carries the eye across different heights.

-10. Brighten your lawn with a gravel border
+15. Brighten your lawn with a gravel border

 What is the purpose of lawn edging?

-As garden designer Jonathan Martin from Living Gardens says, 'Lawn edging is invaluable for defining the shape of a lawn and separating it from the plant borders.'
+As Jonathan Martin from Living Gardens says, 'Lawn edging is invaluable for defining the shape of a lawn and separating it from the plant borders.'
 That means, no rogue soil or gravel escaping onto turf (and into your best cordless lawn mower), which is definitely a plus.